 2.2.2.
 Do not allow more density than is currently permitted by existing zoning, without an overriding public purpose.

-In areas where more development is anticipated, such as downtown and Garvies Point, it is important not to allow more density than is currently permitted, in order to avoid overdevelopment.
-Higher density proposals should be stringently evaluated.
+In areas where more development is anticipated, such as downtown and the Glen Cove Creek waterfront, it is important not to allow more density than is currently permitted, in order to avoid overdevelopment.